Tyratox/asl-ca-backend/README.md

       1. The first argument is the path to the source file, e.g. `./src/ca-utility.cpp`
       2. The second argument is the output path of the binary, for example `./CA/ca-utility`
       3. The third argument is the path to the CA directory, e.g. `/path/to/CA/`. **Important**: There has to be a slash at the end of the path.
       4. The fourth argument is the path to the OpenSSL config file.
 Usually this is `/etc/ssl/openssl.cnf`.
 For macOS the config file has to be changed.
-See `./openssl-example.cnf`
+See `./openssl-example.cnf`.
+Also update the path to the CA directory inside the config file.
       5. The fifth argument is the path to the OpenSSL binary.
 Usually this is `/usr/bin/openssl`
       6. The fifth argument is the path to the mkdir binary.
 Usually this is `/bin/mdkir`
       7. The last argument is the user id of the `setuid` system call.
 You can get your user id by running `id -u <username>`